Ettumanoor Mahadevar Temple: The Temple

-The present temple building, with its gopuram and the fortress around it, was reconstructed in 717 ME (1542 AD).
+The present temple building, with its gopuram and the fortress around it, was reconstructed in 717 ME (1542 CE).
 Dravidian mural paintings are on the walls inside and outside the main entrance.
 The fresco of Pradosha Nritham (Dance of Shiva) is one of the finest wall paintings in India.
 A golden flagstaff is inside the temple, topped with an idol of a bull surrounded by small bells and metal banyan tree leaves.
 In terms of architecture, these temples stand out as an ultimate testament to the Vishwakarma Sthapathis for their engineering skills.
 The temple roofs are covered with copper sheets, and it has 14 ornamental tops.
 Bhagavathi, Sastha, Dakshinamoorthy, Ganapathy, and Yakshi are installed here as subordinate deities.
 There is a separate temple for Lord Krishna.
 It is believed that the philosopher Adi Sankaracharya wrote 'Soundarya Lahari' while staying in the temple.

 The name Ettumanoorappan originated in Kattampakk, a small village in Kottayam district.